cimon-io/ansible-role-systemd-service/README.md

 - `notify` - the daemon sends a notification message via `sd_notify(3)` or a similar call when it has finished starting up.
 - `idle` - actual execution of the service binary is delayed until all active jobs are dispatched.
 Note that this type is useful only to improve console output, it is not useful as a general unit ordering tool.

-Set the next variable to use `forking` start-up type.
+Set a path to the PIDfile to use `forking` start-up type.

 ```yaml
 # Takes an absolute file name pointing to the PID file of this daemon